Self-induced Floquet states via three-wave processes in synthetic antiferromagnets

 Intially, the frequency detuning between the pump and the optical mode is small such that the NLFS acts to drive the optical mode out of resonance.
 After a transient phase that resembles the previous cases, the $n_\mathrm{op}$ periodically decays (as a result of 3MS and dynamic detuning) and grows (through the rf field pumping), with $n_\mathrm{ac}$ exhibiting a similar pattern with a phase lag.
 The system ultimately settles into a limit cycle, as shown in Fig.~\ref{Sweet spot}(b), where the subsequent dynamics of the two mode populations is periodic.
 The power spectra of $n_\mathrm{op}$ and $n_\mathrm{ac}$, $S_n(\omega)$, are shown in Fig.~\ref{Sweet spot}(c), from which we can deduce the characteristic period of 1.49 ns corresponding to a frequency of ${\omega_\mathrm{cycle}}/{2 \pi}= 672~\mathrm{MHz}$.
+With our material parameters, periodic oscillations of the populations could be induced for damping values up to $\alpha > 0.018$ but not above, even if increasing the stimulus amplitude (see supplementary).

 The cycle of growth and decline of the two populations is reminiscent of predator-prey dynamics described by the Lotka-Volterra equations.
 Here, the rf field pump represents an external source of prey (the optical modes), which naturally decay at a rate $\Delta \omega_\mathrm{op}$.
 Predators (the acoustic modes) thrive by consuming these prey through 3MS when prey is plentiful, while naturally decaying at the rate $\Delta \omega_\mathrm{ac}$.
 The Lotka-Volterra model, which does not account for the additional complexity arising from the NLFS, predicts $\omega_\mathrm{cycle} = \sqrt{\Delta \omega_\mathrm{ac} \Delta \omega_\mathrm{op}}/{2 \pi}= 591~\mathrm{MHz}$, in relatively good agreement with our numerical result that fully incorporates the NLFS.